 Tag: blood brain barrier

 “Why am I always hungry?”
 Is that a question you often ask yourself, even after meals?
-If so, you could have leptin resistance.
+Feeling hungry after eating could be due to leptin resistance.
 Leptin, a hormone produced by body fat, controls whether or not you feel full after eating.

-Someone with normal leptin function will feel satisfied after eating until it’s
+Someone with normal leptin function will not feel hunger